matbesancon/hugo-site/content/workwithme/_index.md

 # Profiles

-I love working with curious and fast learners.
-Saying that you don't know is okay, as long as you are willing to learn.
+I love working with curious and eager learners.
+Saying that you don't know XYZ is okay, as long as you are willing to learn.
 Majors that naturally work well for me are people who studied **Applied Mathematics**, **Operations Research**, **Computer Science** and are already familiar with optimization.
 Most projects I have will require good programming skills, some will require familiarity with optimization concepts (duality, polyhedral theory, mixed-integer sets, ...).